Prenuptial Agreements Attorney Rockville, MD

 Asset protection before and after marriage

 Though prenuptial agreements have been criticized for imposing cold calculation upon what should be a pristinely romantic occasion, they’ve become fairly standard for people of means.
 Statistics on divorce speak for themselves, so any person planning to marry someone on a lesser economic footing should pause and at least consider the merits of a prenuptial agreement.
-The Law Office of Stacy B. Talbott, LLC drafts prenuptial and postnuptial agreements that protect your assets and negotiates in a manner that enhances rather than undermines the trust in your relationship.
+The Law Office of Stacy B. Talbott drafts prenuptial and postnuptial agreements that protect your assets and negotiates in a manner that enhances rather than undermines the trust in your relationship.

 Enforceable prenuptial and postnuptial agreements

 The Maryland court recognizes and enforces prenuptial agreements that meet certain criteria.
 They must be negotiated, with two attorneys, well in advance of marriage.
 There must also be full financial disclosure.
 These measures help ensure that each person is entering into the agreement with a full understanding of what it entails.
 Documents should be signed well in advance so that the court will be satisfied that the pressure of the impending wedding didn’t unduly influence the agreement.
 Postnuptial agreements can be signed after marriage and are often negotiated when a couple has separated and wants to reconcile but needs to protect their assets.
 Postnups are enforced through the same criteria as prenups.